 Prostate cancer is cancer that occurs in the prostate.
 The prostate is a small walnut-shaped gland in men that produces the seminal fluid that nourishes and transports sperm.

-Prostate cancer is the most common type of cancer in men.
-Usually, prostate cancer grows slowly and is initially confined to the prostate gland, where it may not cause serious harm.
+Prostate cancer is one of the most common types of cancer in men.
+Usually, it grows slowly and is initially confined to the prostate gland, where it may not cause serious harm.
 However, while some types of prostate cancer grow slowly and may need minimal or even no treatment, other types are aggressive and can spread quickly.

 Not all treatments, tests and services are available at all Mayo Clinic Health System locations.
 Check with your preferred location in advance.